As cold and flu season approaches, boosting the immune system seems to be on everyone’s mind. So, I’ve been doing some research.

 - Reduce sugar, alcohol, caffeine in your diet

 - Clove, Rosemary, Thyme, Cinnamon, Black Pepper, Ginger, and Peppermint essential oils are supportive of the spleen

-- Lemon essential oil can be used in lymphatic massage to boost blood flow
+- Use Lemon essential oil in lymphatic massage to boost blood flow

 - Dry skin brushing (always towards the heart) is beneficial to the immune system